 Punitive damages: This condition and remedy are very rare and are traditionally awarded to the plaintiff as a result of the offensive behavior and attitude of the defendant.

 Other Conditions: There are few cases when the court must consider other than money.
-For such cases, the court may order any of the following condition:
+For such cases, the court may order any of the following conditions:

-If you need any guidance and legal assistance in this regard, we have a associates team of experts who dissolve your disputes.
+If you need any guidance and legal assistance in this regard, we have an associates team of experts who dissolve your disputes.